gridfoundation/fxchain/CONTRIBUTING.md

   - `git remote rename origin upstream`
   - `git remote add origin git@github.com:rigeyrigerige/okfxchain.git`

-Now `origin` refers to my fork and `upstream` refers to the OKFxChain version.
+Now `origin` refers to my fork and `upstream` refers to the GRIDFxChain version.
-So I can `git push -u origin master` to update my fork, and make pull requests to OKFxChain from there.
+So I can `git push -u origin master` to update my fork, and make pull requests to GRIDFxChain from there.
 Of course, replace `rigeyrigerige` with your git handle.

 To pull in updates from the origin repo, run